 Northrop Grumman executes contracts that require access to U.S. government intelligence community information.
 Most intelligence agencies conduct their own investigations or will transfer a current DoD security clearance, reviewing the adjudication prior to granting access.

 If you have current “access” from a restricted program customer, please tell the Talent Acquisition Representative handling your application.
 If you cannot reveal the name of the customer who granted the access, the Security department will determine the access level without violating any secrecy requirements.

-To receive a restricted program access you will require a current DoD clearance and may be required to undergo an additional investigation and agree to a polygraph.
+To receive a restricted program access, will require a current DoD clearance, and you may be required to undergo an additional investigation and agree to a polygraph.